BRTNetwork/brt-lib/docs/index.md

 `xrpToDrops(xrp: string | BigNumber): string`

-Converts an XRP amount to drops.
-1 XRP = 1,000,000 drops, so 1 drop = 0.000001 XRP.
-This method is useful when converting amounts for use with the rippled API, which requires XRP amounts to be specified in drops.
+Converts an BRT amount to drops.
+1 BRT = 1,000,000 drops, so 1 drop = 0.000001 BRT.
+This method is useful when converting amounts for use with the rippled API, which requires BRT amounts to be specified in drops.

 ### Parameters

-`xrp`: A string or BigNumber representing an amount of XRP.
+`xrp`: A string or BigNumber representing an amount of BRT.
 If `xrp` is a string, it may start with `-`, must contain at least one number, and may contain up to one `.`.
 This method throws a `ValidationError` for invalid input.

 ### Return Value